romana/romana/devstack_romana.md

 ## Look up information

-A `romana` tool has been provided that lets you see details about the setup, and make changes.
+A `romana` command-line tool has been provided that lets you see details about the setup, and make changes.
 ```sh-session
 ubuntu@ip-192-168-99-10:~$ romana show-hosts
 Listing 2 host(s)